There is something great about each one of us. The fact that we were born suggests there is something special and unique we have to offer.

 - Reflect on when you feel most alive.
 Ask yourself, “When do I feel the best in life?
 What happens or what am I doing?”
 Typically most of us will feel at our best when we’re engaged in some type of service to others.
 For some people, it may be preparing delicious food, making something look beautiful or helping others in need.
 There is no right or wrong answer.
 It comes down to the emotional state we’re in when we’re engaged in a particular activity.

 - Evaluate what your successes have been in life.
-As we all have different definitions of success, they can be clues as to what’s important to us and what we tend to give our attention to.
-We’ll find that the successes we consider to be most important to us are usually connected to the times we’ve felt most alive.
+As we all have different definitions of success, they can be clues to what’s important to us and what we give our attention to.
+We’ll find that the successes we consider being most important to us are usually connected to the times we’ve felt most alive.
 Our successes determine whether we’re focused more on ourselves or whether we’re focused on serving the greater good.

 - Ask the five people closest to you.
 Sometimes we don’t see things within ourselves that others see in us.
 We can ask the people closest to us questions such as, “Why are you friends with me?” or “What do you think are my strengths or my uniqueness?”
 Their responses can provide valuable insight into what makes us great.